phongduong/my-portfolio/data/posts/schedule-netlify-sites-deployment-with-github-actions.md

 Name your file and workflow

-Configure `schedule` event and when the workflow run.
+Configure `schedule` event and when the workflow runs.
 In `schedule` event, you specify the `cron` syntax.
 The workflow will run your `cron `syntax at UTC times

 ```
 ┌───────────── minute (0 - 59)